Cyphershadow24ar/Leet-Code/README.md

 10. (594) Longest Harmonious Subsequence
 11. (1353) Maximum Number of Events That Can Be Attended
 12. (1394) Find Lucky Integer in an Array
+13. (1751) Maximum Number of Events That Can Be Attended II
-13. (1865) Finding Pairs With a Certain Sum
+14. (1865) Finding Pairs With a Certain Sum
-14. (3330) Find the Original Typed String I
+15. (3330) Find the Original Typed String I
-15. (3333) Find the Original Typed String II
+16. (3333) Find the Original Typed String II
-16. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
+17. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
 18. (3307) Find the K-th Character in String Game II